Elvis Presley Biography (Wikipedia)

 Elvis Aaron Presley (January 8, 1935 – August 16, 1977) was an American rock musician and actor.
 Regarded as one of the most significant cultural icons of the 20th century, he is often referred to as "the King of Rock and Roll", or simply, "the King".

-Born in Tupelo, Mississippi, Presley moved to Memphis, Tennessee, with his family at the age of 13.
-He began his career there in 1954, working with Sun Records owner Sam Phillips, who wanted to bring the sound of African-American music to a wider audience.
-Accompanied by guitarist Scotty Moore and bassist Bill Black, Presley was the most important popularizer of rockabilly, an uptempo, backbeat-driven fusion of country and rhythm and blues.
-RCA Victor acquired his contract in a deal arranged by Colonel Tom Parker, who went on to manage the singer for over two decades.
-Presley's first RCA single, "Heartbreak Hotel", released in January 1956, was a number-one hit.
-He became the leading figure of the newly popular sound of rock and roll with a series of network television appearances and chart-topping records.
-His energized interpretations of songs, many from African-American sources, and his uninhibited performance style made him enormously popular—and controversial.
-In November 1956, he made his film debut in Love Me Tender.
+Presley was born in Tupelo, Mississippi, as a twinless twin—his brother was stillborn.
+When he was 13 years old, he and his family relocated to Memphis, Tennessee.
+His music career began there in 1954, when he recorded a song with producer Sam Phillips at Sun Records.
+Accompanied by guitarist Scotty Moore and bassist Bill Black, Presley was an early popularizer of rockabilly, an uptempo, backbeat-driven fusion of country music and rhythm and blues.
+RCA Victor acquired his contract in a deal arranged by Colonel Tom Parker, who managed the singer for more than two decades.
+Presley's first RCA single, "Heartbreak Hotel", was released in January 1956 and became a number-one hit in the United States.
+He was regarded as the leading figure of rock and roll after a series of successful network television appearances and chart-topping records.
+His energized interpretations of songs and sexually provocative performance style, combined with a singularly potent mix of influences across color lines that coincided with the dawn of the Civil Rights Movement, made him enormously popular—and controversial.